A summary of the work of the governing body during 2018-19

 - We helped compile and then monitored the School Development Plan through visits to school, discussions with staff and children and analysis of data.
-These visits focused on a variety of issues and curriculum areas including RE, PE, science, EYFS, intervention, SEND provision, attendance, and safeguarding.
+These visits focussed on a variety of issues and curriculum areas including RE, PE, science, EYFS, intervention, SEND provision, attendance, and safeguarding.
 Governors visited a number of classes which increased their understanding of different age groups and contributed to the children’s understanding of the role of governors.
 Governors further increased their understanding of the curriculum by accompanying children on school visits – e.g. to a Hindu temple.

-- We attended various school events in order to support and better understand the schools’ work as a community and in the community – e.g. Pancake Pandemonium, Christmas fair, summer fair, Christian Aid breakfast.
+- We attended and helped at various school events in order to support and better understand the schools’ work as a community and in the community – e.g. Pancake Pandemonium, Christmas fair, summer fair, Christian Aid breakfast.
 Oakwood Lights Switch On.

 - We reviewed, updated and approved a range of policies all relating to the effective running of the school and ensuring the best possible outcomes to children’s education.

-- Governors attended Local Authority training on a number of topics including interpretation of data, Children Looked After, safer recruitment, monitoring behaviour management and exclusions, induction, administration of SATs tests and preparing for Ofsted.
+- Governors completed training on a number of topics including safer recruitment, induction and administration of SATs tests.

 - Governors were closely involved in reviewing and rewriting the school’s vision statement and then ensuring that all parts of the school community had opportunity to explore and consider its significance.
-Governors upheld the ethos of the school, offering the gift of Christian faith as a gift to be experienced and enjoyed.
+Governors upheld the ethos of the school, giving pupils opportunities to explore the meaning of Christian faith as a gift to be experienced and enjoyed.
 This was done through leading acts of worship and Easter activities which provided children with opportunity to reflect on Christian belief and express their own questions and comments.

-- We further developed links between parents and the governing body through attending some parents’ evenings and leading parent forums.
-Three parent forums were held, giving parents opportunity to meet governors and to discuss particular aspects of school life ( eg sport/PE, children’s enjoyment of school, food, how safe children feel, charging relating to school trips)
+- We further developed links between parents and the governing body through being present at some parents’ evenings and leading parent forums.
+Two parent forums were held, giving parents opportunity to meet governors and to discuss particular aspects of school life ( the school ethos statement, behaviour, homework and home-school communication)

 - Several governors helped administer SATS tests for children who needed to take the tests separately from their peers.
 This increased understanding of SEND provision within the school.